ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 {: #code-assist-experiment}
 {: step}

 The next step is to tune the IBM base code model on your prepared data.
+Before you can tune the model on your Ansible data, you must convert your Ansible files to JSONL format by using the Red Hat Ansible content parser tool.
+This tool analyzes a set of Ansible files and generates a JSONL file that is the training data set for tuning your model.
+For more information, see [Red Hat Ansible content parser tool documentation](https://github.com/ansible/ansible-content-parser).

+   To improve your model accuracy, provide at least 1000 samples in your JSONL file.
+A sample consists of an input (the context and the task name) and an output (the expected model output).
+For more information about verifying that your sample is well-formed, click **example of a sample** in the **Prepare your data** panel.
+   {: important}

 1. Select the **Assets** tab and click **New asset**.
 1. Click the **Tuning Studio** tile.